Get Help Today(877) 648-4288

 Featured Treatment Center

 Psychological Effects Of Addiction On The Family And Other Loved Ones

-The strain of a loved one’s use disorder can create mental health issues for those around them.
-When someone develops an addiction, they intentionally or otherwise force their family into focusing on them constantly.
-Whether it’s worrying about their safety, or worrying about how to help them, this shift family dynamic can cause anxiety disorders and depression to form.
+The strain of a loved one’s substance use disorder (SUD) can create mental health issues, like depression or anxiety, in the family system.
+When someone develops an addiction, the family begins to focus their attention to that person.
+Whether it’s worrying about their safety, or worrying about how to help them, this shift in the family dynamic can cause anxiety disorders and symptoms of depression to form.

-Depending on the severity of the situation, one family member’s addiction may cause another loved one to self-medicate.
-The availability of alcohol and its reputation for helping ease mental pain make it a top choice for people dealing with addiction in their family.
-Traumatizing events during the course of recovery can leave lasting marks on people’s psyches resulting in long lived anxiety, depression, and trust issues.
+Depending on the severity of the situation, one family member’s addiction may cause another loved one to self-medicate as well.
+The availability of alcohol and its reputation for helping ease mental pain make it an easy and accessible choice for people dealing with addiction in their family.
+Traumatizing events during the course of addiction can leave lasting marks on people’s psyches resulting in long lived anxiety, depression, and trust issues.